Crystalhhc/my-sharing/README.md

 - Root URL (https://crystalhhc.github.io/myDocs/) will redirect to the English version

 !!!Note
-If have problems with deployment, please chdeck:
+If have problems with deployment, please check:
 1. Check Repository Permissions:
 Go to your GitHub repository's settings, then to "Actions" under "Code and automation" in the left sidebar.
 Make sure "Read and write permissions" is selected under "Workflow permissions".
 2. Verify GitHub Pages Settings: